yu22238/2023-group-12/README.md

 - Stack
 - Pinball
 - Fireboy and Watergirl
+- Temple Run
+    - Change the theme, on water, on ice/snow?
+    - Might be tricky to animate
+- Dinosaur Game
+    - Make it two player

+## Final Game Idea:

+Fireboy vs. Watergirl
     - Add an enemy, what could triger it?
     - Adding weapons
     - Triger to switch roles
     - Boogie traps, e.g. I Wanna
     - Make it into a competition - Fireboy vs. Watergirl
-- Temple Run
-    - Change the theme, on water, on ice/snow?
-    - Might be tricky to animate
-- Dinosaur Game
-    - Make it two player